Feeling overwhelmed by your project?

 - Be open to feedback.
 Don’t ignore red flags just because you don’t want to deal with them.

 Leadership intuition is a powerful tool that can help you make the best decisions for your team.
 Cultivate it and use it to your advantage.
+Self-awareness is the cornerstone of intuitive leadership.
+Recognize your strengths, weaknesses, and how you perceive the world.

 What is the importance of intuitive thinking to a leader?